 Now that you have just finished making the most spectacular crepes of your life and have blown away your family with your crepe mastery, it is time to clean the pan.

-The CrepePro as a carbon steel pan, does come with some unique characteristics when it comes to cleaning and maintaining.
+The CrepePro as a carbon steel pan does come with some unique characteristics for cleaning and maintaining.

 (To learn more about carbon steel cookware, check out this article here

-Carbon steel pans, including the CrepePro, are not pans that you can just throw in the dishwasher and call it good.
+Carbon steel pans, including the CrepePro, do not pan that you can throw in the dishwasher and call it good.

 While that may sound like a downside, you will find that cleaning the CrepePro isn’t as difficult as you might think.

-In addition to that, the benefit of having a safe but effective, chemical free, nonstick surface far outweighs the couple of extra maintenance steps!
+In addition to that, the benefit of having a safe but effective, chemical-free, nonstick surface far outweighs a couple of extra maintenance steps!